 This cloth comes in tape form and is used to create a base that can hold a layer of epoxy in place for repairs.

-- Permanently repairs EPDM, TPO, metal, fiberglass, aged and rigid PVC, wood, OSB and most building materials
+- For use on EPDM, TOP, metal, fiberglass, aged 7 rigid PVC, vinyl, wood, OSB and most building materials.

 Final Thoughts on RV Roof Repair